Autosomal recessive inheritance

 Which autosomal recessive variants are present can influence the development and presentation of these conditions.
 In addition, there may be modifying factors such as additional genetic variants and/or environmental factors.

-An affected individual has pathogenic variants in both copies of the gene, whereas individuals with one variant and one normal (or ‘wild type’) copy of the gene are unaffected and are called ‘carriers’ of the condition.
+An affected individual has pathogenic variants in both copies of the gene, whereas individuals with one variant and one non-pathogenic (or ‘wild type’) copy of the gene are unaffected and are called ‘carriers’ of the condition.

 As shown in figure 1, if both parents are carriers of an autosomal recessive condition, there is a:

-• 1-in-4 (25%) chance of a child inheriting both gene copies with the pathogenic variant and therefore being affected;
+- 1-in-4 (25%) chance of a child inheriting both gene copies with the pathogenic variant and therefore being affected;

-Figure 1: Autosomal recessive inheritance
+Figure 1: Autosomal recessive inheritance.

 Watch this short animation to see the autosomal recessive inheritance pattern in action.